Choose a different version or distribution

 Where is the Apache configuration file located in Debian 10?

-The main configuration file for Apache in Debian 10 is located at /etc/apache2/apache2.conf
+The main configuration file for Apache in Debian 10 is located at /etc/apache2/apache2.conf.

 How can I start, stop, or restart Apache?

-You can control Apache using the commands: sudo service apache2 start/stop/restart
+You can control Apache using the commands: sudo service apache2 start/stop/restart.

 How can I check if Apache is running?

-to check the status of the Apache service.
+Use the command: sudo service apache2 status to check the status of the Apache service.

 How can I enable or disable modules in Apache?